-Some states do not require certification of any kind from prospective court reporters.
-A few states require the passing of a CSR exam.
-Most, however, require you to pass the RPR exam before being eligible to work as a court reporter.
+Some states do require steno machine writers to pass the RPR exam before being eligible to work as a court reporter.
 Be clear - anyone who is a member of the NCRA is eligible to take the RPR exam.
 You don't even have to be enrolled in a court reporting school, despite what many programs will tell you.
-And if your state requires the RPR license to work, you don't even need to join NCRA to take the exam (though I would suggest joining).
+And if your state requires the RPR license to work, you don't even need to join NCRA to take the exam (though I would strongly suggest joining).

 As you look through our site, you will see that the SimplySteno court reporting program is not for everyone.
 It requires dedication, time and trust.
 We will hold up our end of the agreement - we only ask that you hold up yours.
 We don't want to see you wasting your money or time.
 Before going any further, make sure you're qualified to start our program by clicking here.

-Students must be at a minimum writing speed of 60 words per minute to start our program, which means you must have taken court reporting theory before switching to our teaching program.
+Students must be at a minimum writing speed of 60 words per minute to start our program, which means you must have taken court reporting theory before taking a program like SimplySteno.
 Repeat - this is NOT an entry-level program.
 This is a speedbuilding program designed to improve your skills on the steno machine.
-If you are looking for a theory program, we are proud to be teaming up with StarTran Theory!
-They teach a wonderful, NCRA-approved theory that emphasizes realtime writing from day 1.
-The best court reporting theory is now being taught on the best teaching platform!
+If you are looking for a theory program, we are proud to refer students to StarTran Theory!
+They teach a wonderful theory that emphasizes realtime writing from day 1.

 Take a look around and please feel free to email us with any questions you may have.
 Thank you.

 SimplySteno Plus Overview

 We train court reporting students in all states - Alabama Alaska Arizona Arkansas California Colorado Connecticut Delaware Florida Georgia Hawaii Idaho Illinois Indiana Iowa Kansas Kentucky Louisiana Maine Maryland Massachusetts Michigan Minnesota Mississippi Missouri Montana Nebraska Nevada New Hampshire New Jersey New Mexico New York North Carolina North Dakota Ohio Oklahoma Oregon Pennsylvania Rhode Island South Carolina South Dakota Tennessee Utah Texas Vermont Virginia Washington West Virginia Wisconsin Wyoming